 Media in Cooperation and Transition (MiCT)

 Pocket FM is a flexible FM broadcasting solution for easy deployment, installation, and setup.
 It was developed to be adaptable to scenarios with complex characteristics like refugee camps, areas with civil wars, and disaster zones.
-It serves as an interface between internet and radio by receiving cloud-based radio programs via a satellite connection and then re-transmitting them using FM waves.
+It serves as an interface between the internet and radio by receiving cloud-based radio programs via the internet or a satellite connection and then re-transmitting them using FM waves.

 The target users are trained individuals (i.e. radio professionals) and organizations interested in information dissemination in situations and regions where communication is difficult including refugee camps, areas experiencing civil wars, and disaster zones.

-This is a proprietary product provided by Media in Cooperation and Transition (MiCT), a German Non-Profit Organization based in Berlin with offices in Tunisia and in Iraq.
+This is a proprietary product provided by Media in Cooperation and Transition (MiCT), a German Non-Profit Organization based in Berlin.

 AM or FM

 Where is the information that is being transmitted in the radio coming from?
 Radio station, cloud-based content, mobile or other source.